google/WebFundamentals/src/content/en/updates/2017/12/chrome-64-media-updates.md

 ## Remove muting for extreme playbackRates {: #remove-muting-extreme-playbackrates }

-Before Chrome 64, sound was muted when playbackRate was below 0.5 and above 4 as the quality degraded significantly.
+Before Chrome 64, sound was muted when `playbackRate` was below 0.5 or above 4 as the quality degraded significantly.
 As Chrome has switched to a Waveform-Similarity-Overlap-Add (WSOLA) approach for quality degrading, sound doesn’t need to be muted anymore.
 It means you can play sound crazy slow and